 2. The Building Blocks of IBFTech: This module undertakes a comprehensive review of the building blocks of IBFTech, which includes the more popular crowdfunding platforms and the not-so-popular (perhaps frowned upon by some central banks and governments) crypto-currencies.
 The modules provides a balanced view of some unique Shariah-issues with such platforms as well as cryptos that have often elicited divergent views from scholars.
 The unique idea of digital identity and tokens is covered at a conceptual level along with the relevant Shariah analysis and perspectives from empirical research.

-3. IBFTech Applications in Islamic Finance: This module undertakes a comprehensive review of FinTech use cases in the field of altruism-based finance (zakat, sadaqa and waqf); not-for-profit finance (qard al-hasan, kafala) and commercial finance (e.g. sale or trade-based finance, lease finance, takaful, investments).
-It presents existing and potential areas of FinTech applications and use cases in these areas focusing on the benefits they bring in, challenges for future and possible ways to address them.
+3. Technology Applications in Islamic Business & Finance: This module undertakes a comprehensive review of blockchain and other technology use cases in the field of altruism-based finance (zakat, sadaqa and waqf); not-for-profit finance (qard al-hasan, kafala), commercial finance (e.g. sale or trade-based finance, lease finance, takaful, investments) as well as in halal business.
+It presents existing and potential areas of technology applications and use cases in these areas focusing on the benefits they bring in, challenges for future and possible ways to address them.
 Real-life case studies in the area are discussed.

-4. IBFTech Applications in Halal Business: This module undertakes a comprehensive review of IBFTech use cases relating to various halal business sectors focusing on how technological innovations can bring about greater efficiency in their supply chain management and lead to improve Shariah compliance.
+4. AI Applications in Islamic Business & Finance: This module undertakes a comprehensive review of AI use cases relating to Islamic business and finance - in Islamic commercial finance, social finance as well as in halal business sectors.
+It focuses on how technological innovations can bring about greater efficiency in these sectors and lead to improve Shariah compliance.
 Real-life case studies in the area are discussed.